bobby-dq/hello-world/README.md

 # hello-world

-Performing due diligence to the time-honored tradition in computer programming.
+Hi All,

+Bobby here.
+I like to code in python and C#!